RadXGH/cursorFaceTracking/README.md

 The program captures a user's face with a normal webcam.
 It uses the face recognition classifier (haarcascade_frontalface_default.xml) provided.
 Program doesn't work with multiple faces in 1 frame.
 For each frame, the program moves the cursor accordingly by adding a few pixels into it's current position.

-Perhaps it's easier to understand using a picture (the user can either use this picture to understand as is or to understand while reading the code):
+Perhaps it's easier to understand using a picture:

+_the user can either use this picture to understand as is or to understand while reading the code_

 ![algo pic small](https://user-images.githubusercontent.com/85069947/123402205-b1097400-d5d1-11eb-96dc-156cbac943d7.jpg)

 Color coded: